Capital Mall: History

 On August 18, 1991, a fire broke out on the mall's roof, causing over $3 million in damage.

-Frederick & Nelson was sold to Mervyns in 1992.

 The mall was acquired in 1998 by Westfield America, Inc., a precursor of the Westfield Group, which renamed it "Westfield Shoppingtown Capital", dropping the "Shoppingtown" from the name in 2005.
 Upon acquisition by Westfield, it underwent a $50 million expansion and renovation.
 One facet of the expansion opened in 2002, when the vacated Lamonts store was replaced by a Best Buy and a food court.

 Mervyns closed its 99924 sqft store on December 31, 2006 and the space has since been divided into smaller sections: Forever 21 opened in August 2010, REI opened in May 2011, and Total Wine & More opened July 2013.
-Forever 21 closed for good in September 2018.

-In October 2013, Westfield sold a controlling interest in several malls in the United States to Starwood Retail Partners, which included Capital Mall In 2013, for 1.6 billion.
+Forever 21 closed permanently in September 2018.
+In October 2013, Westfield sold a controlling interest in several malls in the United States to Starwood Retail Partners, which included Capital Mall, for $1.6 billion.
 In October 2016, Dick's Sporting Goods opened a new store in the mall.

+The Timberland Regional Library system opened a branch library in the mall in June 2021 as a pilot project to gauge demand in the western Olympia area.
+The library includes computers, book holds and returns, a children's area, and Wi-Fi.